-Victims of brain injury are entitled to pursue damages against negligent parties, but there is a time limit on filing claims, also known as a statute of limitations.
+Victims of brain injury are entitled to pursue damages against negligent parties, but there is a two-year time limit on filing claims.
+This is called a statute of limitations.
 From the moment your injury occurs, the period of time in which you can file a lawsuit begins to run out.
 Once this duration passes, your rights to legal action may be terminated.
 For this reason, victims should seek legal assistance as quickly as possible.
-By contacting the Tawwater Law Firm, PLLC, our team can begin building your case, and we will not receive fees unless monetary compensation is won.
+By contacting the Tawwater Law Firm, PLLC, our team can begin building your case, and we will not receive fees unless you collect.

 Schedule Your Consultation Today